-Tax credits are a big advantage for some homeowners.
+Tax credits are a big home savings opportunity for some homeowners.
 In a 2015 report for Market Watch, Daniel Goldstein points out that the government offers “a bucketful of tax breaks” each year in effort to encourage Americans to purchase homes.
 A boost in home sales gives the economy a boost, and generally, a healthy real estate market is a sign of a strong economy.

 So, what tax credits can homeowners take advantage of?
 If you have a mortgage on your property, you can deduct the interest you pay on the loan each year on your income taxes.
 This deduction helps many homeowners reduce their taxable income, and in some cases, can put you in a lower tax bracket, offering even more savings.

 The mortgage interest deduction applies not only to a mortgage on your primary home, but also to a second home for those who own more than one property.
 In most cases, homeowners can use this deduction up to $1.1 million in debt, including home equity loans.
 If you take out certain loans in order to make home improvements, you can also deduct the interest on these loans.
 Home equity lines of credit (HELOC), for example, as well as certain types of 203k mortgages, can be used to make improvements that make your home more livable – and the interest on these loans may qualify as a tax deduction.

 If you sell your home this tax year, and the property has been your principal residence for at least two years, you can exclude up to $250,000 ($500,000 for married couples filing jointly) in profit from capital gains tax.
 If you’re thinking of selling but are a few months short of the full 24 months, it can pay off to wait it out to hit the two-year mark before selling.